The Random Walk

 32:13 Hoban’s last novel, and one of the few I haven’t read.
 I’m saving it: there won’t be any new ones, and you can only read something for the first time once.

-4:1 Gift from my aunt to my father, who loved dictionaries (and spoke seven languages, the bastard).
+4:1 Gift to my father from his sister, my aunt.
+He loved dictionaries (and spoke seven languages, the bastard).

 1:7, 26:3